What is Damp proofing?

 Damp walls can damage fixtures and fittings in your proerty, leave unsightly marks on paint and wallpaper and cause structural damage to timber and masonary.
 Damp problems that are not treated have the potential to cause more serious conditions such as wet rot and dry rot in the future.

-To speak to a damp specialist, contact Wise Property Care on 0800 65 22 678 or complete our contact form and we will organise for our local damp team to contact you.
+To speak to a damp specialist, contact Wise Property Care today or complete our contact form and we will organise for our local damp team to contact you.
 You can also continue to read this page for help and advice on identifying and treating damp on interior walls.

 To help you identify the different kinds of damp that can occur within properties and the damp treatments that are available, we have compiled a handy list below: